falco-gg/unreal-coding-conventions/README.md

 ## 15. Events & Delegates

-15.1. __CONSIDER__ exposing meaningful events to subclasses and/or other interested listeners by defining virtual functions and/or multicast delegates.

-15.2. __DO__ define two functions when exposing an event to a subclass.
+15.1. __DO__ define two functions when exposing an event to a subclass.
 The first function should be virtual and its name should begin with `Notify`.
 The second function should be a `BlueprintImplementableEvent UFUNCTION` and its name should begin with `Receive`.
 The default implementation of the virtual function should be to call the `BlueprintImplementableEvent` function (see `AActor::NotifyActorBeginOverlap` and `AActor::ReceiveActorBeginOverlap` for example).

-15.3. __DO__ call the virtual function before broadcasting the event, if both are defined (see `UPrimitiveComponent::BeginComponentOverlap` for example).
+15.2. __DO__ call the virtual function before broadcasting the event, if both are defined (see `UPrimitiveComponent::BeginComponentOverlap` for example).

 Example: